-The Company has entered into management consulting agreements with consulting companies controlled by Messrs.
-Campbell and Brown, respectively.
+The Company has entered into management consulting agreement with a consulting company controlled by Mr. Brown.
 The agreement with Mr. Brown was automatically renewed.
-The management consulting agreement with Mr. Campbell was replaced by a two-year consulting agreement effective December 31, 2022 until December 31, 2024 with his resignation as the COO.
 See "External Management Companies" for a description of the agreement with Mr. Brown.
 On October 1, 2019, the Company entered into an employment agreement with Mr. Panneton, providing for the terms under which he would perform the duties of Executive Chair of the Company for a term of three years.
 The Company entered into an amended and restated employment agreement with Mr. Panneton to reflect his additional role as Chief Executive Officer effective January 1, 2022.